This series wasn’t planned. It started with one K-22… and turned into something else entirely.

 Smith & Wesson K-22 third model serial number graph

-How to Use This Series
+How to Use This Guide

 Start with the overview if you are trying to identify a gun.
 Start with the 1946 showcase gun if you want the most historically significant story.
 Start with the 1953 or 1957 examples if you want the most personal collector reflections.

 The best way to read it, though, is straight through.
-Taken together, these five pages show how one modest .22 target revolver became a collector study in post-war manufacturing, family gifting, serial-number research, and old-gun appreciation.
+Taken together, these pages show how one modest .22 target revolver became a collector study in post-war manufacturing, family gifting, serial-number research, and old-gun appreciation.

 From My Bench